waterinag/Data4WA/docs/datasets/dmp_copernicus.md

 # Dry Matter Productivity (DMP)

-Represents the overall growth rate or dry biomass increase of the vegetation and is directly related to ecosystem Net Primary Production (NPP), however with units customized for agro-statistical purposes (kg/ha/day).
+DMP Represents the overall growth rate or dry biomass increase of the vegetation and is directly related to ecosystem Net Primary Production (NPP), however with units customized for agro-statistical purposes (kg/ha/day).
 Every 10-days estimates are available at global scale in the spatial resolution of about 1km and with the temporal extent from 1999 to June 2020.

 ---